openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 | - |
 | |

 **Evasion** protects you from attacks that test your ability to dodge, deflect, and take cover from attacks.
-Your enemies would need to overcome your evasion in order to hit you with a fireball, shoot you with an arrow, or smash you with a maul.
+Your enemies would need to overcome your evasion in order to hit you with a grenade, shoot you with an arrow, or smash you with a maul.

 <div class="table-no-body table-no-stripes table-even-header"></div>
 | Resolve = 10 + Presence + Will  |